par5ul1/xaiat/README.md

 ## TODOs:

-- [ ] Delete skills as they get added to categories, and allow categories to be deleted

 - [ ] Allow for reordering of individual skills, experiences or projects

 - [ ] Add better documentation to the source code